mahmoud-khaled1/Docker-Software-Containerization/README.md

 # IMAGE TAGGING & PUSHING TO DOCKERHUB

-# tags are labels that point ot an image ID
+# tags are labels that point to an image ID

 ```
   docker image ls
 ```

-Youll see that each image has a tag
+You see that each image has a tag

 ### Retag existing image